Election Night is a big deal.

 Regardless of whether you win or lose, when giving remarks on Election Night always thank your spouse and your family.

-If you are married you must thank your spouse.
+If you are married you must thank your spouse, both sincerely and profusely.

 You would not have been able to put in the hours you have on the campaign trail if your spouse did not support your mission.

-And if you were attacked during the race, the punches thrown probably hit your spouse harder than they hurt you.
+And if you were attacked during the race, the punches thrown probably hit your spouse harder than they impacted you.